 MIT Lincoln Laboratory was founded in 1951 as a federally funded research and development center for MIT.
 Lincoln Laboratory’s fundamental mission is to apply science and advanced technology to critical problems of national security.
 The scope of these problems includes air defense, communications, space surveillance, missile defense, tactical surveillance systems, and air traffic control.

-All projects are conducted at Lincoln Laboratory, located at 244 Wood Street, Lexington.
+All projects are conducted at Lincoln Laboratory, located in Lexington, MA.
 Students commute from WPI to Lexington by chartered bus (provided by WPI).

 Projects at Lincoln Laboratory focus on a variety of areas, and project teams are often interdisciplinary.
 Teams work with a mentor from Lincoln Laboratory as well as one or more WPI faculty advisors.